 Language is the big one, but there are a few other improvements I could imagine.

 If this were for a soldier or a police officer or anyone else who could expect combat as part of their job, the Cloak might make them look cartoonish, like a cosplayer rather than a person with authority.
 But, hey, if it let them fly, and can supernatural protection, maybe that impression wouldn’t last long.
 Maybe they could take advantage of being underestimated.
 But I’d still want to look at how little fabric we could get away with and still maintain its benefits.

 Another constraint seems to be that it has some proximity limits.
 To imprint on Tony, it makes some social sense that it would want to be within “handshake distance.”
 But when Strange is astrally overseeing the emergency operation of his own body (a later post), the Cloak sits back at the Sanctum and doesn’t rush to help when things get fighty.
 Extending its connectivity would help it fulfill its duties.
 At the very least tape a cell phone to a pocket and let Strange shout orders at it.

 Whew.
 So that’s my take on the Cloak of Levitation.
-It’s a marvelous piece of speculative “tech” that fits Tony, his role as Sorcerer Supreme, and is nicely unique in the MCU.
+It’s a marvelous piece of speculative “tech” that fits Tony, his future-role as Sorcerer Supreme, and is nicely unique in the MCU.